fredericodb/FasterRCNN-Facades/README.md

 Google Street View, that categorizes objects into land uses (**residential**, **commercial**, **religious**, **public** and **vacant**) .
 The database is included in this repository, inside the
 `data` folder, in a compacted zip file.

-For the detection of building facades, we tested the Faster R-CNN with different backbone networks as feature extractors, and trained the model both from scratch and using pre-trained weights.
+For the detection of building facades, we tested the Faster R-CNN with different backbone networks as feature extractors (VGG16, VGG16-Places365, VGG19, ResNet50, ResNet101, ResNet152), and trained the model both from scratch and using pre-trained weights.

 ## Results